cpplint/cpplint/CONTRIBUTING.rst

     pytest
     # lint the code
     pylint cpplint.py
-    flake8
+    pre-commit run --all-files

 Alternatively, you can run `tox` to automatically run all tests and lints.
 Use `-e ` followed by the python runner and version (which you must have installed) to automatically generate the testing environment and run the above tests and lints in it.
-For example, `tox -e py39` does the steps in Python 3.9, `tox -e py312` does the steps in Python 3.12, and `tox -e pypy3` does the steps using the latest version of the pypy interpreter.
+For example, `tox -e py39` does the steps in Python 3.9, `tox -e py313` does the steps in Python 3.13, and `tox -e pypy3` does the steps using the latest version of the pypy interpreter.

 Releasing
 =========